mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

             The noisy input.
 When passing additional information like albedo or normals to the denoiser, this Bitmap object must be a MultiChannel bitmap.

-        Parameter ``denoise_alpha`` (bool):
-            Whether or not the alpha channel (if specified in the noisy input) should be denoised too.
-This parameter is optional, by default it is true.

         Parameter ``albedo_ch``:
             The name of the channel in the ``noisy`` parameter which contains